kyosek/CFXplorer/README.rst

 -----

-This library is an implementation of [FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles](https://arxiv.org/abs/1911.12199).
+This library is an implementation of `FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles <https://arxiv.org/abs/1911.12199>`_.

-TLDR; FOCUS generates optimal distance counterfactual explanations to the original data for all the instances in tree‐based machine learning models.
+FOCUS generates optimal distance counterfactual explanations to the original data for all the instances in tree‐based machine learning models.

 **FOCUS counterfactual explanation generation with 3 Lines of Code**\ :